andreiAlvarez/katas-codewars/README.md

 Given a month as an integer from 1 to 12, return to which quarter of the year it belongs as an integer number.

 For example: month 2 (February), is part of the first quarter; month 6 (June), is part of the second quarter; and month 11 (November), is part of the fourth quarter.

+// kata 16

+Write a function that always returns 5

+Sounds easy right?
+Just bear in mind that you can't use any of the following characters: 0123456789*+-/